sarahfuchi/Data-Science/Prediction (Regression)/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, random_state=42)
 ```

 Standardizing the data is a very important step before making the model.
-So I used SatndardScaler() to standardize the data.
-Then defined the functions for displaying the model performace.
+I standardized the data using the SatndardScaler() function.
+The model performance functions were defined to show how the model performs.

 <a id="ch6"></a>
 # Step 4: Build the Models

 ## 4.1 Linear Regression

-- Linear Assumption: Linear regression assumes that the relationship between the input and output is linear.
-In most cases, the unprocessed data may not be linear in real life.
-There are techniques to make the relationship linear (e.g. log transform for an exponential relationship).
+- Linear Assumption: Linear regression assumes that the relationship between input and output is linear.
+In most cases, raw data may not be linear in real life.
+There are methods to make the relationship linear (e.g. "Linearize" an exponential-looking graph with log function).
-- Remove Noise: Outliers need to be removed from the dataset if possible for a cleaner input.
+- Remove Noise: If possible, outliers should be removed from the data before it is used in analysis.
+This will help to make the data more reliable and accurate.
-- Remove Collinearity: Linear regression have a tendency to over-fit the data when input variables are highly correlated.
-This is mainly why I looked at the pairplots to see if there was anything I could remove, which I did not see.
+- Remove Collinearity: Linear regression can be prone to overfitting the data when the input variables are highly correlated.
+This is mainly why I looked at the pairplots to see if I could remove something I didn't see.
-- Normal Distribution: Linear regression makes better predictions if the input and output variables have a normal (Gaussian) distribution.
-There are some options to transform the variables to make their distribution more normal.
+- Normal Distribution: If the input and output variables have a normal distribution, linear regression is more accurate in predicting outcomes.
+There are some ways to make the distribution of the variables more normal.
-- Rescaling : Linear regression will often make more reliable predictions if you rescale input variables using standardization or normalization.
+- Rescaling : Linear regression often produces more reliable predictions if we scale the input variables using standardization or normalization..

-sklearn libraty makes it quite simple to apply the models as such:
+The sklearn library makes it easy to apply the models:

 ```
 from sklearn.linear_model import LinearRegression